Mechanics' Hall

 519 CONGRESS ST

-04jun11:00 am1:00 pmMechanics' Hall Crafting Group11:00 am - 1:00 pm Mechanics' Hall
+01oct11:00 am1:00 pmMechanics' Hall Crafting Group11:00 am - 1:00 pm Mechanics' Hall

 Event Details

 At Mechanics' Hall, we're inspired by our founders' vision to ignite a passion for knowledge, ideas, and the arts within our community.
-Our Mechanics' Hall Crafting Group is a vibrant
+Our Mechanics' Hall Crafting Group is a vibrant space for creativity and connection.
+Whether

 Event Details

 At Mechanics’ Hall, we’re inspired by our founders’ vision to ignite a passion for knowledge, ideas, and the arts within our community.
-Our Mechanics’ Hall Crafting Group is a vibrant space for creativity and connection.

 Whether you’re a knitting enthusiast, an embroidery aficionado, a paper folding master, or simply love sketching, we invite you to share your skills and ideas with fellow makers.
-Explore the art of textiles, paper, and more, all within the welcoming atmosphere of our library.

-Join us every first Wednesday of the month, from September to June, from 11 a.m. to 1 p.m., for a delightful crafting session.
+Join us every first Wednesday of the month, from July to December, from 11 a.m. to 1 p.m., for a delightful crafting session.
 Each meeting will be hosted by a volunteer who shares your love for crafting, ensuring a supportive and fun environment.
 Bring your materials and let your creativity shine.

 Time